 Canada Commercial Rent Assistance Program: Details and Practical Considerations

-The Canada Mortgage and Housing Corporation (CMHC) has released the details of the Canada Emergency Commercial Rent Assistance Program (CECRA) for small businesses affected by the COVID-19 pandemic, a program that had initially been announced on April 29.
+The Canada Mortgage and Housing Corporation (CMHC) has begun accepting applications for the Canada Emergency Commercial Rent Assistance Program (CECRA) for small businesses affected by the COVID-19 pandemic, a program that had initially been announced on April 29.

 CMHC will administer the program on behalf of the federal government and the provinces.
-CMHC has engaged MCAP and First Canadian Title to assist them with this administration.
-The terms and conditions of the program are intended to be the same for all provinces.
+CMHC has engaged MCAP, which is working with First Canadian Title, to assist it with this administration.
+The terms and conditions of the program are the same for all provinces.

 - a rent-reduction agreement with the tenant that reduces the tenant’s gross rent (including percentage rent) by at least 75% for April, May and June 2020 and includes a moratorium on delivery of default notices or eviction for the period during which the tenant receives such rent reduction.
 According to the documentation released by CMHC, this moratorium does not apply to the tenant’s failure to pay its reduced 25% gross rent for April, May and/or June 2020;

 - an attestation signed by the property owner confirming that the information relating to the property owner and the property provided in the application is correct and confirming it meets the program requirements; and

 - an attestation signed by the tenant confirming it meets the program requirements (including confirming that a 70% decline in its revenue has occurred, as described below).